JetBrains/teamcity-documentation/topics/continuous-integration-with-teamcity.md

 <td>

-Files produced by a build, for example, installers, WAR files, reports, log files, etc, when they become available for download.
+Files produced by a build, for example, installers, WAR files, reports, log files, when they become available for download.

 </td></tr></table>